awsomearvinder/resume/resume.typ

   skills: "eBPF, Rust, Networking, Linux",
   date: "2025 - Present",
   [An IPv6 transition mechanism developed using eBPF, translates IPv4 TCP/UDP packets to IPv6],
-  [Allows IPv4 applications to communicate over an IPv6 network] )
+  [Allows IPv4 applications to communicate over an IPv6 network using a NAT64 gateway], [Simplifies network configuration by only having one set of firewall rules, IP addresses, etc.], )
 #project_item(
   name: "doas",